nodejs/Release/README.md

 Every LTS major version has two branches in the GitHub repository: a release branch and a staging branch.
 The release branch is used to cut new releases.
-Only members of the release team should land commits into the release branch.
+Only members of the @nodejs/releasers team should land commits into the release branch.
 The staging branch is used to land cherry-picked or backported commits from master that need to be included in a future release.
 Only members of
 @nodejs/backporters should land commits into the staging branch.